ddev/ddev.com/src/pages/blog/ddev-an-alternative-to-mamp-for-a-php-dev-environment.md

 DDEV manages the hosts file for you, making your local project URLs easier to access than manually configuring virtual hosts in MAMP or paying for MAMP Pro.

-If you need to [specify a PHP version in DDEV-Local](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#changing-php-version), just visit the .ddev/config.yaml file in your project directory where php_version can be set.
-You can also add configuration specifications for NGINIX, MySQL, services, environment variables and more by adding the appropriate files to the .ddev directory for your project.
+If you need to [specify a PHP version in DDEV-Local](https://ddev.readthedocs.io/en/latest/users/extend/customization-extendibility/#changing-php-version), just visit the `.ddev/config.yaml` file in your project directory where `php_version` can be set.
+You can also add configuration specifications for NGINIX, MySQL, services, environment variables and more by adding the appropriate files to the `.ddev` directory for your project.

 [Mike Anello talked about switching to DDEV](https://ddev.com/ddev-local/choosing-an-ideal-web-development-environment/) from MAMP Pro in his guest post on our blog: “In the past, MAMP Pro has been my go-to environment.
-It provided me with a relatively easy way to get most of what I needed: the ability to create virtual hosts and the ability to change between several versions of PHP. ” DDEV-Local gave him comparable features, while being easier, faster, and more portable.
+It provided me with a relatively easy way to get most of what I needed: the ability to create virtual hosts and the ability to change between several versions of PHP.”
+DDEV-Local gave him comparable features, while being easier, faster, and more portable.

 ## Running tests, or running into trouble?